parratia/webpage/content/home/experience.md

     date_start: '2019-03-05'
     date_end: '2020-10-02'
     description: |2-
-        Stability for an inverse problem related to a 2D model of Light Sheet Fluorescence Microscopy based on heat equation and extension of the direct model to the 3D case
+        Stability for an inverse problem related to a 2D model of Light Sheet Fluorescence Microscopy based on heat equation and extension of the direct model to the 3D case.

-        * Technologies used: Matlab, Python, Tensorflow
+        * Technologies used: Matlab, Python, Tensorflow, Google Colab, High-Performance Computing with

   - title: First Director
     company: Mathematical Engineering Students Center at Universidad de Chile, Facultad de Ciencias Físicas y Matemáticas